 The Batman will be released in theatres in the USA on March 4, 2022, on HBO Max.
 The film has already been postponed twice owing to the ongoing pandemic, but it now looks like it will be released in theatres worldwide at the beginning of March.

-However, the UK release date has yet to be determined, but production is expected to restart in September 2020 with the condition that the film is shot on purpose-built sets rather than on location, as was the case before the global lockdown.
+However, the UK release date has yet to be determined.
+Still, production is expected to restart in September 2020 with the condition that the film is shot on purpose-built sets rather than on location, as was the case before the global lockdown.

 But unfortunately, The Batman will not debut on the studio’s streaming platform until 45 days after it hits theatres, according to the studio’s 2021 release timetable.
 Expect it to arrive no later than April 18 at the earliest.

-If we judge according to the trailers, we now know a lot more about Batman’s story.
+If we judge according to the trailers, we know much more about Batman’s story.
 Both Batman and Jim Gordon are prodded and poked by the Riddler, forcing them to investigate a string of murders.
-It’s not out of the ordinary for Gotham to pile up the body count, so don’t be surprised if it’s the latter.
-It’s also evident that Catwoman and Batman’s relationship will play a significant role in the picture, so we might sense a budding romance.
+It’s not unusual for Gotham to pile up the body count, so don’t be surprised if it’s the latter.
+It’s also evident that Catwoman and Batman’s relationship will play a significant role in the picture so that we might sense a budding romance.

-However, the plot of The Batman is unknown, but it is expected to center on Bruce Wayne’s younger, more vulnerable years.
-According to some reports, the film will take place in the 1990s and will feature a younger, less grizzled version of the Caped Crusader who will rely on his detective abilities rather than his sheer power.
-The Batman, like Batman Forever, will have Bats facing off against a variety of villains from his career.
+However, the plot of Batman is unknown, but it is expected to centre on Bruce Wayne’s younger, more vulnerable years.
+According to some reports, the film will take place in the 1990s and feature a younger, less grizzled version of the Caped Crusader who will rely on his detective abilities rather than his sheer power.
+Batman, like Batman Forever, will have Bats facing off against various villains from his career.